0xAX/linux-insides/interrupts/interrupts-10.md

 }
 ```

 But stop...
 What is it `handle_irq` and why do we call our interrupt handler from the interrupt descriptor when we know that `irqaction` points to the actual interrupt handler?
-Actually the `irq_desc->handle_irq` is a high level API for the calling interrupt handler routine.
+Actually the `irq_desc->handle_irq` is a high-level API for the calling interrupt handler routine.
 It setups during initialization of the [device tree](https://en.wikipedia.org/wiki/Device_tree) and [APIC](https://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller) initialization.
 The kernel selects correct function and call chain of the `irq->action(s)` there.
 In this way, the `serial21285_tx_chars` or the `serial21285_rx_chars` function will be executed after an interrupt will occur.

 In the end of the `do_IRQ` function we call the `irq_exit` function that will exit from the interrupt context, the `set_irq_regs` with the old userspace registers and return: